 Florida Lobster Season

-Lobster season closes April 1, 2017, and opens August 6, 2017.
-The recreational sport season is July 26 and 27 of 2017.
+The lobster sport season is July 25th and 26th in 2018.
+The regular season is from August 6th to March 31, 2018.
 Florida lobstering is easier in the sport season and early in the regular season.
 It gets harder to find lobster as the season progresses.

 Known places to go lobstering in the Florida Keys

 The three areas I covered for spearfishing also apply to lobstering.
 A common way to find lobster spots that aren’t heavily exploited is to tow a snorkeler behind a boat.
 This requires at least three people.
 One to handle the wheel, the spotter who is being towed, and one in the stern to constantly keep an eye on the spotter, and make sure the line doesn’t get tangled in the prop.
 He will yell when the spotter signals he’s found something and make sure the spotter isn’t getting in trouble.

 The spotter isn’t trying to spot lobster.
 He’s looking for any structure that lobster might hide in.
 The farther away it’s from other hiding places the more likely there will be lobster and the less likely anyone will know about it.
 Record the GPS coordinates and it’s yours forever.
 It’s fun being the spotter.
 We discourage guests from asking for a turn by calling the method “trolling for sharks.”

 Little known places to find Florida lobster